 The differences between the skin test and the RAST or ELISA blood tests are as follows:

 - Speed of the procedure.
 Skin tests are faster than blood tests.
-A skin test can take place in the doctor's office, but in a RAST or ELISA test, the doctor must send a blood sample to a laboratory for testing.
+A skin test can take place in the doctor's office, but in a RAST or ELISA test, the medical professional must send a blood sample to a laboratory for testing.

 - Speed of results.
 Reactions to a skin test typically develop within 15 minutes, whereas it can take between a few days and 2 weeks to get the results of a RAST test.